-4 Squirrels Get Tails Entangled in Bizarre Video (Here's How)
+4 Baby Squirrels Get Tails Entangled in Bizarre Video (Here's How)

-A quartet of adorable baby squirrels recently found themselves in a sticky predicament.
+A quartet of adorable baby squirrels recently got into quite a sticky predicament.

 The four squirrels were found in Bangor, Maine, with their tails stuck together in a matted collection of plastic, twigs and straw.

-Andrew Day saw the ensemble hobbling across the grass with their tails fused "like a giant dreadlock, Day told The Bangor Daily News.
+Andrew Day saw the ensemble of squirrels hobbling across the grass with their tails fused "like a giant dreadlock, Day told The Bangor Daily News.
 After capturing a video of the odd scene, Day took the squirrels to a veterinarian, who liberated them.

-But how exactly did these little squirrels get in such a tangle?
+But how, exactly, did these little squirrels get so tangled?
 [Photos: World's Cutest Baby Wild Animals]

-One possibility is that they were tied together by a malicious person, though that seems unlikely in this case, said Lucia Jacobs, a professor of psychology and neuroscience at the University of California, Berkeley, and the head of the Cal Squirrels project aimed at studying the behavior of squirrels on campus.
+One possibility is that they were tied together by a malicious person, though that scenario seems unlikely in this case, said Lucia Jacobs, a professor of psychology and neuroscience at the University of California, Berkeley, and the head of the Cal Squirrels project, which is aimed at studying the behavior of squirrels on campus.

-"Some mean humans could have done it, but I don't think so because you wouldn't be able to catch all squirrels together," Jacobs said
+"Some mean humans could have done it; but I don't think so, because you wouldn't be able to catch all [of the] squirrels together," Jacobs said.

 The squirrels look to be about 10 to 11 weeks old, which makes such a malicious act more unlikely, Jacobs said.